CurtisSchneider1/mtgPriceAnalysis/README.md

 * Whenever multiple price providers are tied to a single card, the average of those market prices per card will be used.
 * Card condition or card grade are not considered specifically, just overall market price.
 * Foils and non-foils, even if sharing a UUID, are considered and priced separately.
+* A small percentage of cards (less than 2%) may have no value or NaN due to the price provider(s) having no market price for those cards.
+    - Each provider has their own metrics for not providing a current market price possibly due to no recent sales, incredibly rare cards, banned card, etc.

 ## Data Sources
 Magic: The Gathering